 By providing written Enrollment Acceptance to the school, the child(ren) will forfeit enrollment in their neighborhood school, as defined by DCSD open enrollment policies.
 Please see the DCSD website for details regarding their open enrollment policies.

 Upon receiving an Invitation to Enroll via email, the parent(s) or legal guardian(s) of the child(ren) shall provide written or verbal Enrollment Acceptance to the appropriate school contact no later than forty-eight hours after the enrollment invitation was extended.
 Clear instructions on how to complete enrollment and accurate return contact information will be provided to each parent(s) or legal guardian(s) of the child(ren).
-Introduction to the school, reference to its policies and procedures, academic calendars, and other high level pertinent information that will assist a family in making an informed decision on accepting enrollment at PPA will be provided at this time.
-Enrollment Acceptance and Open Enrollment forms shall be downloaded by the parent(s) or legal guardian(s) from the school’s website and will be signed and submitted to the school within one week (7 days) of providing verbal acceptance.
-Parent(s) or legal guardian(s) of the child(ren) will also need to provide the child(ren)’s certificate of birth, immunization records, proof of residence (Warranty Deed, Deed of Trust, Tax Notice, Lease Agreement, Assessor Page, Notarized Letter from the person they are living with if they are living with someone and their name doesn’t appear on the proof of residency.
-A copy of the second party’s Proof of Residency must also be given at enrollment).
-A student who accepts enrollment and provides acceptable enrollment documentation will be deemed a currently enrolled student at PPA.
-Siblings of enrolled students who are not yet of school age will be accounted for and extended priority enrollment in the PPA lottery process of future years.
+Registration forms shall be downloaded by the parent(s) or legal guardian(s) from the acceptance email and will be signed and submitted to the school within one week (7 days) of acceptance.
+Parent(s) or legal guardian(s) of the child(ren) will also need to provide the child(ren)’s certificate of birth, immunization records, proof of residence (Warranty Deed, Deed of Trust, Tax Notice, Lease Agreement, Assessor Page, Notarized Letter from the person they are living with if they are living with someone and their name doesn’t appear on the proof of residency).
+A student who accepts enrollment and provides completed enrollment documentation will be deemed an enrolled student at PPA.
 Once enrolled, that student will also be allowed continual enrollment for the duration of their K-8 education in accordance and compliance with the schools policies and procedures.
-The academic records of enrolled students will either be created with or transferred into PPA from the student’s former school in accordance with PPA and Douglas County School District Student Data & Information Services policies and procedures.
-Following enrollment acceptance to PPA, parent(s) or legal guardian(s) of the child(ren) will receive an official welcome packet to the school, and current up to date orientation information for the grade level of their enrolled student.
+The academic records of enrolled students will either be created or transferred into PPA from the student’s former school in accordance with PPA and Douglas County School District Student Data & Information Services policies and procedures.
 PPA school administration will continue to execute an ongoing communication plan of critical information to families preparing to attend PPA that will continue all the way to the commencement of the school year.

-If no written or verbal Enrollment Acceptance is received by the school within forty-eight hours from the time any child was extended an Invitation to Enroll, or an Enrollment Acceptance form was not submitted to the school within the time allowed, the school will assume the parent(s) or legal guardian(s) of the child(ren) have declined to enroll the child(ren) in the school, and the school may then extend an Invitation to Enroll to another child using the established lottery process.
+If no written or verbal Enrollment Acceptance is received by the school within forty-eight hours from the time any child was extended an Invitation to Enroll, the school will assume the parent(s) or legal guardian(s) of the child(ren) have declined to enroll the child(ren) in the school and will be removed from the system.
+The school may then extend an Invitation to Enroll to another child using the established lottery process.

-The parent(s) or legal guardian(s) of the child(ren) who completed Intent to Enroll and who are not selected and enrolled into PPA during the lottery process will receive notice via telephone or email, will receive information about wait lists and wait list policies as described above, and will continue to be eligible for future lotteries as long as their child(ren) are in the Kindergarten through eighth grade class range.
+The parent(s) or legal guardian(s) of the child(ren) who complete an Intent to Enroll and who are not selected and enrolled into PPA during the lottery process will remain on a wait list until October 1.

 Vacancies, Withdrawals, and Transfers

 When a vacancy in enrollment is created prior to, during, or after the school year, the vacancy may or may not be filled at the discretion of the Principal, in the event it is considered to be fiscally, logistically, or otherwise in conflict with the school’s ability to meet its mission and goals.
-If PPA is in possession of the student’s academic records when the vacancy is created, the school will be responsible to properly transfer the records out of PPA and to the student’s destination school in accordance with the school’s and District’s policies and procedures.
 If the school chooses to fill the vacancy, priority will be given as specified in the Priority Enrollment section of this document and according to Board of Education Policy JCA/JFB-R. An Invitation to Enroll will be extended to a child in the same manner as described for Enrollment Acceptance above.
-A student who accepts enrollment and provides acceptable enrollment documentation will be deemed a currently enrolled student at PPA.
-Siblings of enrolled students who are not yet of school age will be accounted for and extended priority enrollment in the PPA lottery process of future years.
-Once enrolled, that student will also be allowed continual enrollment for the duration of their K-8 education in accordance and compliance with the schools policies and procedures.
-The academic records of enrolled students will either be created with or transferred into PPAS from the student’s former school in accordance with PPA and Douglas County School District Student Data & Information Services policies and procedures.

 In the case of withdrawals or transfers of students causing a vacancy, PPA will partner with Douglas County School District Student Data & Information Services to adhere to all current and correct policies and procedures surrounding the accurate maintenance and movement of student records from PPAS to the destination school in Douglas County or abroad.
 Additionally, a plan will be created by the PPA administration to smoothly transition student records accurately from eighth grade to the student and family’s high school of choice.
 PPA will work to establish feeder school relationships with nearby and surrounding high schools to streamline an efficient student transition.